Waynehfut/Waynehfut/index.md

 Greetings!
 I am a lecturer from School of Management, Hefei University of Technology.
 Before that, I received my a Ph.D. degree in Management Science and Engineering from the Hefei University of Technology under the supervision of Prof. Shanlin Yang in 2021.
 Previously, I worked as a visiting scholar (2019-2020) at the University of Pittsburgh under the supervision of Prof. Youtao Zhang and received my B.S. degree in Software Engineering from the Hefei University of Technology in 2016.

 ## News
+- 2022/09/08 Received the funding from the  National Natural Science Foundation of China.
 - 2022/04/30 Received the funding from the Department of Science and Technology of Anhui Province.
 - 2021/12/04 I will join the School of Management of Hefei University of Technology as a lecturer.
 - 2020/10/22 Awarded National Scholarship.